Supercooling: In plants

 Plants can also survive extreme cold conditions brought forth during the winter months.
 Many plant species located in northern climates can acclimate under these cold conditions by supercooling, thus these plants survive temperatures as low as −40 C. Although this supercooling phenomenon is poorly understood, it has been recognized through infrared thermography.
 Ice nucleation occurs in certain plant organs and tissues, debatably beginning in the xylem tissue and spreading throughout the rest of the plant.
 Infrared thermography allows for droplets of water to be visualized as they crystalize in extracellular spaces.

 Supercooling inhibits the formation of ice within the tissue by ice nucleation and allows the cells to maintain water in a liquid state and further allows the water within the cell to stay separate from extracellular ice.
 Cellular barriers such as lignin, suberin and the cuticle inhibit ice nucleators and force water into the supercooled tissue.
 The xylem and primary tissue of plants are very susceptible to cold temperatures because of the large proportion of water in the cell.
 Many boreal hardwood species in northern climates have the ability to prevent ice spreading into the shoots allowing the plant to tolerate the cold.
 Supercooling has been identified in the evergreen shrubs Rhododendron ferrugineum and Vaccinium vitis-idaea as well as Abies, Picea and Larix species.
 Freezing outside of the cell and within the cell wall does not affect the survival of the plant.
 However, the extracellular ice may lead to plant dehydration.

 In seawater

 The presence of salt in seawater affects the freezing point.
-For that reason, it is possible for seawater to remain in the liquid state at temperatures below melting point.
+For that reason, it is possible for seawater to remain in the liquid state at temperatures below freezing point.
 This is "pseudo-supercooling" because the phenomenon is the result of freezing point lowering caused by the presence of salt, not supercooling.
 This condition is most commonly observed in the oceans around Antarctica where melting of the undersides of ice shelves at high-pressure results in liquid melt-water that can be below the freezing temperature.
 It is supposed that the water does not immediately refreeze due to a lack of nucleation sites.
 This provides a challenge to oceanographic instrumentation as ice crystals will readily form on the equipment, potentially affecting the data quality.
 The presence of extremely cold seawater will ultimately affect the growth of sea ice.